twilight-project/testnets/open-testnet-1/dockerize/readme.md

  3. ```docker exec -it <psql container id> psql -U forkscanner -d forkscanner ```
     ```docker exec -it <psql container id> psql -U forkscanner -d judge ```
     These commands will open psql for the database Forkscanner (used by Forkscanner) and Judge(used by Btc-Oracle) respectively.
+Afterwards you can query the chaintips table.
+    ```select * from chaintips;```